Chickenhare and the Secret of the Groundhog

-Chickenhare and the Secret of the Groundhog is an 2025 animated adventure film produced by nWave Studios, directed by Benjamin Mousquet, and written by Dave Collard and Chris Grine.
-It is a sequel to the 2022 film, Chickenhare and the Hamster of Darkness and the second installment of Chickenhare film series.
+Chickenhare and the Secret of the Groundhog is a 2025 animated adventure film produced by nWave Studios, directed by Benjamin Mousquet, and written by Dave Collard and Chris Grine.
+It is the sequel to the Netflix 2022 film, Chickenhare and the Hamster of Darkness and the second installment of Chickenhare film series.
 It is based on the graphic novel Chickenhare by Chris Grine.
+Chickenhare and the Secret of the Groundhog premiered at the Annecy International Animated Film Festival on June 12, 2025, and was released in France on October 15 by SND.
+The film was released on Angel Studios' streaming platform in the United States on September 3, 2026.